-All the actions taken by the rights holder in order to protect a company’s trademarks, designs or patented technology.
+All the actions taken online by the rights holder in order to protect a company’s trademarks, designs or patents on social media, online marketplaces, and ecommerce sites.

 A computer program that systematically browses the web and collects information from other sites for the purpose of creating an index that will facilitate future fast searches.